 - Add the garlic and cook an additional minute or two until fragrant.

-- Add 4 cups of broth, the chopped cabbage, potatoes, pumpkin, and parsley, and cook over low heat for about 35 minutes or until the potatoes are fork tender.
+- Add 4 cups of broth, the chopped cabbage, pumpkin, and parsley, and cook over low heat for about 35 minutes.

 - Season with salt and pepper to taste.